Let’s conduct a brief thought experiment:

 You need to be much smarter than that when building your portfolio of profitable niche sites.

-If you’d like to see how we build affiliate sites then why not check out our free 2-hour training on that very subject?
+If you’d like to see how we build affiliate sites then why not check out our free training on that very subject?

 And you can put your wallet away – it doesn’t cost anything.